googlemaps-samples/ios-maps-3d-sdk-samples/README.md

 ## Setup

-1. Choose an exiting Google Cloud project, or create a new one.
+1. Choose an existing Google Cloud project, or create a new one.
 2. Get an API key for the iOS 3D Maps SDK.
 3. Clone this repository.
-4. Open the folder in XCode.
+4. Open the project in Xcode.
-5. Add your API key to the project using an .xcconfig file or Info.plist to specify the value for a key called MAPS_API_KEY
+5. Add your API key to the project using an .xcconfig file or Info.plist to specify a value for MAPS_API_KEY
-6. Build and run the App.
+6. Build and run the app.

 ## Usage